FYLSen/cf-worker-summary/readme.md

 3. In your Worker‘s settings, add a D1 Database binding.
 4. Name the binding `DB`.

-### AI Worker Binding (Optional, for Cloudflare AI only)
+### AI Worker Binding (MUST, for Cloudflare AI)

-If you plan to use Cloudflare AI, you need to set up an AI Worker binding.
+You need to set up an AI Worker binding.

 1. Ensure that AI capabilities are enabled for your Cloudflare account.
 2. In your Worker’s settings, add an AI binding.